shambo-cyb/shambo-cyb/README.md

 - Explored traffic management policies to protect services from potential attacks.
 - Developed a practical understanding of how firewalls enforce network security and maintain a secure perimeter.

+## Python Port Scanner 🔍
+**Overview:**

+Developed a Python-based port scanner to explore network security, open ports, and potential vulnerabilities across multiple targets.
+The lab emphasizes hands-on experience in scanning IP addresses, hostnames, and ranges, while integrating reporting and analysis for practical cybersecurity learning.

+Highlights:
+- Scanned single or multiple targets with quick or custom port ranges.
+- Identified open ports and flagged known vulnerabilities on critical services like FTP, Telnet, SMB, RDP, and HTTP.
+- Generated detailed reports in text, CSV, and structured formats for analysis.
+- Leveraged multithreading for efficient scanning and faster results.
+- Gained practical experience in reconnaissance, vulnerability assessment, and network monitoring within controlled environments.

 ---
 ## Key Skills & Expertise